The Sound of Waves: Plot

 When Terukichi finds out the rumor, he forbids Hatsue to see Shinji, but through Jukichi and Ryuji, the two manage to continue communicating with one another by means of secret letters.
 Terukichi steadfastly refuses to see Shinji for an explanation and when Shinji's mother, who knows her son will never deliberately lie, goes to see Terukichi, his refusal to see her only increases the tension between Shinji and Hatsue.
 Chiyoko, before returning to Tokyo, becomes filled with remorse after Shinji off-handedly replies that she is pretty when she asks him if he thinks she is unattractive.
 She returns to Tokyo with guilt that she ruined Shinji's chance at happiness.

 Terukichi mysteriously employs Yasuo and Shinji on one of his shipping vessels.
 When the vessel is caught in a storm, Shinji’s courage and willpower allow him to brave the storm and save the ship.
 Terukichi's intentions are revealed when Chiyoko's mother receives a letter from Chiyoko, who refuses to return home, explaining that she feels she cannot return and see Shinji unhappy because she was the one who started the rumors.
 The lighthouse keeper's wife confronts Terukichi, who reveals that he intends to adopt Shinji as Hatsue's husband.
 Employing the boys on the ship had been a test to which one was most suitable for his daughter and Shinji's act to save the vessel had earned Terukichi’s respect and permission to wed his daughter.

 Adaptations

-An animated adaptation was released in North America by Central Park Media.
-Five live action adaptions have been released in 1954, 1964, 1971, 1975 and 1985.
+Five live action adaptions have been released: